grv87/gradle-base-plugins/README.md

 If it is a compilation error, you can run `../gradlew build` in `buildSrc` directory to figure out what's going on.

+## Upgrading Gradle Version

+Whenever new Gradle version is released, the way to upgrade is this:

+1. Read Release Notes and make necessary changes to the code
+2. Run `./gradlew stutterWriteLock`
+3. Run `./gradlew compatTest<new Gradle version>`
+4. Change Gradle version for `wrapper` task in plugin code
+5. Run `./gradlew wrapper && ./gradlew wrapper`

 ------------------------------------------------------------------------
 Copyright © 2017-2018  Basil Peace